Creating Plot Twists

 // Create webhook URL that will call onCalendarEvent

-const webhookUrl = await this.tools.network.createWebhook({
+const webhookUrl = await this.tools.network.createWebhook(

-callback: this.onCalendarEvent,
+this.onCalendarEvent,

 // Register webhook with Google Calendar API